Nympfonic/GFLIndex/README.md

 4. Build and run the project

-## Usage

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._

 ## Meta

 Nympfonic – arys.steam@gmail.com

-Distributed under the XYZ license.
+Distributed under the MIT license.
 See ``LICENSE`` for more information.

 [https://github.com/Nympfonic](https://github.com/Nympfonic)